roots/issue-closer-action/README.md

 # GitHub action to automatically close issues/PRs

+Automatically close issues or pull requests whose body text does not match the specified regular expression pattern.
+This is useful to enforce usage of issue/PR templates.

 ## Installation

 To configure the action simply add the following lines to your `.github/main.workflow` workflow file: